Why The U.S. Government Stopped Funding A Research Project On Bats And Coronaviruses

 But since early this month, U.S. officials have been working to raise suspicions about a key collaborator on the project: the Wuhan Institute of Virology, located in the city where the outbreak began.
 U.S. intelligence officials are investigating whether the coronavirus escaped from the Wuhan Institute through some sort of contamination accident.
 As noted in an NPR story published last week, many scientists have discounted that theory as nearly impossible.

 Nonetheless, at an April 17 news conference, President Trump said he had given instructions to check if any U.S. funding was slated for the Wuhan Institute, and if so, he said, it would immediately be terminated.
-Days later, on April 25, the National Institutes of Health, or NIH — which was providing the grant for the project — notified EcoHealth Alliance that the money was being canceled.
+Days later, on April 24, the National Institutes of Health, or NIH — which was providing the grant for the project — notified EcoHealth Alliance that the money was being canceled, as first reported by Politico.

 To learn more about the cutoff of funds and the possible impact on coronavirus research, NPR interviewed the president of EcoHealth Alliance, Peter Daszak, as well as Robert Garry, a microbiologist at Tulane University who is playing a prominent role in COVID-19 research but who does not work with the nonprofit.
 (NPR reached out to both NIH and the White House for comment.
 The White House referred questions to the Department of Health and Human Services, which oversees NIH.
 A spokesman for the department did not respond to a request for comment and neither did officials at NIH.)

-Note: An earlier version of this story, as well as an earlier caption, mistakenly said the funding for the research project on bats and coronaviruses was cut on April 25.
-It was cut on April 24.